Getting started with locations

 If locations isn't enabled in your store, then you see the option to Enable inventory at locations.
 Read the sections below to learn how enabling locations might affect your store.
 You can then decide if you want to enable multiple locations.

-The maximum number of locations that you can have depends on your Shopify plan:
+The maximum number of locations that you can have depends on your store's Shopify subscription plan:

 - Shopify Lite - 3